Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 - [MCPE-183629](https://bugs.mojang.com/browse/MCPE/issues/MCPE-183629) - The XP orb's broken UV animation makes it always appear small
 - [MCPE-227676](https://bugs.mojang.com/browse/MCPE/issues/MCPE-227676) - The Copper Golem is missing its eyes

+Tip: installing a BetterRTX preset will help fix several more issues from the unresolved list (particularly the ones marked as (🟨Fixed in BetterRTX))

 ## 🟩 Resolved

+These issues should no longer happen in the most recent versions of Minecraft.

 - [MCPE-162107](https://bugs.mojang.com/browse/MCPE/issues/MCPE-162107) - Loading an RTX resource pack crashed the game (fixed in Preview 1.19.70.26)
 - [MCPE-152645](https://bugs.mojang.com/browse/MCPE/issues/MCPE-152645) - The engine switched to DX11 after quitting a world with RTX on, disabling DXR (fixed in Hotfix 1.18.31)